 Poetry in Traditional Celtic and Bardic Forms by Elizabeth Spencer Spragins The Society January 30, 2016 Beauty, Culture, For Educators, Human Rights in China, Poetry 1 Comment Sedona (A Rhupunt) Deep shadows fade Red rock cascade To purpled jade— Sun sparks ignite.
 Stone sentries stare Sightless through air At treadless stair Spanning the height.
 No mortals dare Enter the lair Or linger where Spirit meets sprite.
 This shrine of stone And bleached white bone Hides secrets shown In the moonlight.
 Tiananmen Square (A Clogyrnach) Youthful zeal fans sparks of unrest To flames as the jaded protest.
 They throng to the square To challenge the chair With a stare To the West.
 Unarmed, undeterred, they dare bring To light fervent hopes for the spring.
 The peaceful crusade Designed to persuade Draws the blade Of Beijing.
 Red tide swallows the dead and maimed, Drowns voices, erases those named.
 Unmoved by their fate, Cold eyes of the State Watch and wait, Unashamed.
 Hell’s Gate (A Clogyrnach) Restless seas of molten metal Probe for weakness in earth’s fettle.
 Entombed in fire dust, Tongues lick the cool crust.
 Liquid lust Stokes nettle.
 Enchantments ring the demons’ cage.
 A vault of ice sealed by a sage Binds chaos within, But the ice grows thin— Cracks begin Their rampage.
 As heedless mortals desecrate The frozen lands that guard Hell’s gate The thawing ice drips And kisses parched lips.
 The scale tips, But too late.
 Polar Night (A Rannaigheacht Ghairid) Robed in white, Specters dance with northern light.
 Lumbering with silent gait, A great ice bear haunts the night.
 Ghostly growls Ride the air with snowy owls.
 Shamans say she swam the sound— Her cubs drowned; her spirit prowls.
 Melted floes— Weariness and hunger’s throes Clawed her offspring from her paws.
 Her jaws snapped at faceless foes.
 Black of night— No ice glows in Arctic light.
 No titans roam this dark and Lonely land, bereft of white.
 Gemstones of the Desert (A Rannaigheacht Ghairid) Sun-fired stone Frames a shattered bison bone Pinned to earth by ancient lance.
 Diamonds dance their warning tone.
 Slumber’s shores— Glittering eyes close their doors.
 On cloudless sea, heat waves crest— Ringtails rest in cactus cores.
 Breathless, still— No breeze stirs the dust until Burned-out sun slides into bed, Bleeding, red, in twilight’s chill.
 Tongues unknown Call the moon to hold the throne.
 Though men search for gems to steal, Shades conceal the sun-fired stone.
 Elizabeth Spencer Spragins is a linguist and editor who taught in the North Carolina Community College System for more than a decade.
 Her academic work has been published by Edwin Mellen Press and the Association for Computing Machinery.
 Her reviews and articles have appeared in Ninnau and the Moravian.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Basil Fillis February 1, 2016 Excellent!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.